 At the conclusion of the 2009 legislative session, the North Dakota Commission on Education Improvement began its third and final interim effort.

-The makeup of the commission had been statutorily changed to remove the school district business manager and to add the director of the Department of Career and Technical Education as a voting member.
-In addition, the list of nonvoting members, which had previously included representatives of the North Dakota Council of Educational Leaders, the North Dakota Education Association, and the North Dakota School Boards Association, was expanded with the addition of the president of a private four-year institution of higher education, the owner or manager of a business, and the commissioner of higher education.
+The makeup of the commission had been statutorily changed to remove the school district business manager and to add the Director of the Department of Career and Technical Education as a voting member.
+In addition, the list of nonvoting members, which had previously included representatives of the North Dakota Council of Educational Leaders, the North Dakota Education Association, and the North Dakota School Boards Association, was expanded with the addition of the President of a private fouryear institution of higher education, the owner or manager of a business, and the Commissioner of Higher Education.

-The commission's recommendations to the Legislative Assembly in 2011 included the following:
+The commission's recommendations to the 2011 Legislative Assembly included the following:

-- Replace the .002 technology factor with a .006 data collection factor and provide that the money so raised would be forwarded directly to the Information Technology Department on behalf of individual school districts to assist with the costs of purchasing, installing, and supporting PowerSchool; - Authorize the Superintendent of Public Instruction to waive the PowerSchool requirement for reservation schools that are required to use a specific program by federal law; - Require that the state assume the cost of having every 11th grade student take either the ACT, including the writing portion, or WorkKeys; - Require each school district to report the number of students who took either the ACT or the WorkKeys and explain the circumstances surrounding those students who took neither assessment; - Clarify that the divisor referenced in North Dakota Century Code Section 15.1-27-11(6)(b) for the purpose of computing imputed taxable valuation is the district's general fund levy for the taxable year 2008; - Reduce the volatility in determinations of statewide average imputed taxable valuation per student by disregarding any district having an imputed taxable valuation per student that is greater than three times the statewide average or less than one-fifth of the statewide average; - Redefine an isolated school district as one that has fewer than 100 students in average daily membership and encompasses an area greater than 275 square miles and provide a weighting factor of .10 for qualifying districts; - Provide a transition payment for school districts that currently have isolated schools but would not qualify for payment under the newly proposed definition; - Increase the special education weighting factor from .07 to .073; - Increase the funding for special education contracts by \$500,000;

-- Provide that for the 2011-12 school year, the total amount of state aid payable to a district per weighted student unit may not exceed 142 percent of the baseline funding and remove the maximum restriction thereafter; - Increase the transportation payments by \$5 million so that the payment for large schoolbuses increases from \$0.92 per mile to \$1.03; for small buses from \$0.44 per mile to \$0.46; and the rate per student ride increases from \$0.24 to \$0.26.
-Family transportation should increase to \$0.46 for each mile over two miles, one way.
-This recommendation assumed that the contingent appropriation of \$5 million enacted in 2009 would not be triggered; and - Increase the per student payment by \$100 per student for the first year of the biennium and by an additional \$100 per student for the second year.
+- Replace the .002 technology factor with a .006 data collection factor and provide that the money so raised would be forwarded directly to the Information Technology Department on behalf of individual school districts to assist with the costs of purchasing, installing, and supporting PowerSchool; - Authorize the Superintendent of Public Instruction to waive the PowerSchool requirement for reservation schools that are required to use a specific program by federal law; - Require that the state assume the cost of having every 11th grade student take either the ACT (including the writing portion) or WorkKeys; - Require each school district to report the number of students who took either the ACT or the WorkKeys and explain the circumstances surrounding those students who took neither assessment; - Clarify that the divisor referenced in North Dakota Century Code Section 15.1-27-11(6)(b) for the purpose of computing imputed taxable valuation is the district's general fund levy for the taxable year 2008; - Reduce the volatility in determinations of statewide average imputed taxable valuation per student by disregarding any district having an imputed taxable valuation per student that is greater than three times the statewide average or less than one-fifth of the statewide average; - Redefine an isolated school district as one that has fewer than 100 students in average daily membership and encompasses an area greater than 275 square miles and provide a weighting factor of .10 for qualifying districts; - Provide a transition payment for school districts that currently have isolated schools but would not qualify for payment under the newly proposed definition; - Increase the special education weighting factor from .07 to .073; - Increase the funding for special education contracts by \$500,000; - Provide that for the 2011-12 school year, the total amount of state aid payable to a district per weighted student unit may not exceed 142 percent of the baseline funding and remove the maximum restriction thereafter; - Increase transportation funding by \$5 million so that the payment for large schoolbuses increases from \$0.92 to \$1.03 per mile, the payment for small buses increases from \$0.44 to \$0.46 per mile, the rate per student ride increases from \$0.24 to \$0.26 per mile, and family transportation increases to \$0.46 for each mile over two miles per one-way trip, assuming that the \$5 million contingent appropriation enacted in 2009 would not be triggered; and - Increase the per student payment by \$100 per student for the first year of the biennium and by an additional \$100 per student for the second year.